 This course covers stationary time-series and then extends the analysis to non-stationary multivariate processes (structural and reduced-form).
 We shall review a typology of linear dynamic time-series models and focus on the concept of cointegration, as many applications lend themselves to dynamic systems of equilibrium-correction relations.
 With these statistical tools, we shall consider how to model and forecast macroeconomic and financial systems in practice.
 Finally we study state-space models.

 2 courses among 5 presented below:

-Industrial Organization (Regis Renault)
+Industrial Organization (Sara Biancini et Thomas Trégouët)